bumble-tech/appyx/documentation/navigation/model-driven-navigation.md

 Generally speaking, most navigation solutions have fixed navigation mechanisms (e.g. a back stack).

 Appyx gives you the freedom to define your own navigation model.
-For example, you can implement any of the examples you see here with with the same approach:
+For example, you can implement any of the examples you see here with the same approach:

 <img src="https://i.imgur.com/N8rEPrJ.gif" width="150"> <img src="https://i.imgur.com/esLXh61.gif" width="150"> <img src="https://i.imgur.com/8gy3Ghb.gif" width="150"> <img src="https://cdn-images-1.medium.com/max/1600/1*mEg8Ebem3Hd2knQSA0yI1A.gif" width="150">